Legal

 8.1 Usage and Bandwidth

-- Fair Use: Customers are expected to use IP Transit services within the allocated bandwidth limits and not to exceed agreed-upon capacity without prior arrangement.
+• Fair Use: Customers are expected to use IP Transit within the allocated bandwidth limits and not exceed agreed-upon capacity without prior arrangement.

-- Traffic Management: ParadoxNetworks Limited reserves the right to implement traffic management policies to ensure equitable access and network efficiency for all customers.
+• Traffic Management: ParadoxNetworks Limited may implement traffic management policies to ensure equitable access and network efficiency.

-- DDoS Protection: In the event of a DDoS attack targeting customer networks, ParadoxNetworks Limited will implement protective measures by blackholing traffic to the affected IP addresses down to the most specific /32 (for IPv4) or /128 (for IPv6) prefixes.
-This action is taken to mitigate the impact of the attack on the broader network and maintain service stability for all customers.
+• DDoS Protection: In the event of a DDoS attack, we will implement protective measures by blackholing traffic to the affected IPs down to the most specific /32 (IPv4) or /128 (IPv6) prefix.

-- Lawful Use: All use of IP Transit services must comply with applicable laws and regulations, including those related to data protection and copyright.
+• Lawful Use: All use of IP Transit must comply with applicable laws and regulations, including data protection and copyright.

 9. UK Broadband Provisions